 Food saving is a challenge we can all tackle together as a nation, in our local communities and at home with our families.
 But it’s only natural at some point to ask the question: ‘what’s in it for me?’
 The good news is there are loads of advantages to being savvy in the kitchen... for your pocket and the planet too.

+What’s your share?
 Let’s start with the bottom line.
-What’s your share of the £12.5 billion we spend on food that gets thrown away?
-For the average person it’s around £200 and for the average UK household, a whopping £470 a year.
-If you’re part of a family with children, you might throw away even more.
-If you do, you could be in line for a saving of up to £700 a year – that’s around £60 a month more in your pocket – just by making a few simple changes.
+What’s your share of the £14 billion we spend on food that gets thrown away?
+For the average person it’s around £210 and for the average UK household, a whopping £500 a year.
+If you’re part of a family with children, you could make a saving of up to £730 a year – that’s around £60 a month more in your pocket – just by making a few simple changes.